Eggnog is a classic holiday drink. This family recipe from the 1900’s is very boozy and perfect for adult parties. Drink responsibly!

 Is It Safe to Drink Eggnog with Raw Eggs?

-My recommendation is the use pasteurized eggs for any recipes containing raw eggs which should remove any risk from eating raw eggs.
+My recommendation is the use pasteurized eggs for any recipes containing raw eggs.
+This should remove any risk from eating raw eggs.

 The statistics on contracting Salmonella are pretty slight but of course follow your own judgment.